ShahanM/subpop-miner/README.md

 # Subpop-miner

-This repository contains the source code to the subpopulation mining algorithm that mines subpopulation that need extra protection during data disclosure.
+This repository contains the source code to mining algorithm that identifies subpopulation where outliers are defined differently that the rest of the population.

 _Note: The user interface is in development and may contain bugs, incomplete form, and other interface affordances._